Updated: November 17, 2021

 The Accessible Streets Studio, a collaboration between Ford’s Michigan Central and Newlab, is working toward making everyday life easier to navigate and creating opportunities for Detroit residents by delivering innovative technologies, products, and services to address transportation and accessibility challenges.

-This year, the seven companies below will test their products and services for a limited time in collaboration with Detroit’s neighborhoods.
-Stay up to date on each of the companies by visiting this page, which will be updated periodically.
+This year, seven companies are either planning to or actively testing their products and services for a limited time in collaboration with Detroit’s neighborhoods:

 Detroit communities and residents are invited to interact with these new products and services for a limited time and provide feedback for the companies to understand how helpful their offerings are for Detroiters.
 Based on feedback and thoughts from the community and traction with the City and local businesses, some of the products and services may become a permanent option.

 Interested in trying one of the products or services below, have a question, or want to share feedback?